-Conversely, suppose that $r^{\text{alg}}_k(D)=2$.
+Conversely, suppose that $r^{\text{alg}}_k(D_M)=2$.
 From the definition of the algebraic rank, there exists a curve $X_M$ dual to $G_M$ and a line bundle $L$ of rank at least $2$ whose degrees are prescribed by $D_M$.
-Let $(L,H)$ be a linear series such that $\dim(H)=3$, and $\phi_M$ the non-degenerate map to $\mathbb{P}^2$ defined in \ref{nonDegMap}.
-For an element $E$ of $M$, we denote $v_{E}$ the corresponding vertex of $G_M$, and $C_{E}$ the corresponding component of $X_M$.
-Similarly, for every flat $F$, we denote $v_F$ and $C_F$ the corresponding vertex and component.
+Let $(L,H)$ be a linear series such that $\dim(H)=3$, and $\phi_M$ the non-degenerate rational map to $\mathbb{P}^2$ defined in Lemma \ref{nonDegMap}.
+For an element $E$ of $M$, we denote by $v_{E}$ the corresponding vertex of $G_M$, and $C^{E}$ the corresponding component of $X_M$.
+Similarly, for every flat $F$, we denote by $v_F$ and $C^F$ the corresponding vertex and component.
 In what follows, we will show that $\phi_M$ has no basepoints, maps each $C^E$ isomorphically onto a line, and those lines intersect as prescribed by $M$.

-If $\phi_M$ is defined on $C^F$ for some flat $F$, then $C^F$ is mapped to a point.
-Similarly, if $E',E'',E'''$ is a basis for $M$, and $\phi_M$ has a single basepoint on each of them, then the corresponding components of $X_M$ are all mapped by $\phi_M$ to a single point.
-Therefore, since $\phi_M$ is non-degenerate, there must be an element $E_1$ such that $L$ has no basepoints on $C^{E_1}$, and $\phi_M$ maps it isomorphically onto a line $\ell_1$.
+If $H$ has a basepoint on a component $C^F$ for some flat $F$ then, as $D_M$ has degree zero on $v_f$, all the sections of $H$ vanish identically on it, and $\phi_M$ is not defined on that component.
+If $H$ has no basepoints on $C^F$, then $\phi_M$ maps it to a point.
+Similarly, if $H$ has more than one basepoint on a component $C^E$ then the sections of $H$ vanish identically on it, and if it has a single basepoint then $C^E$ is mapped by $\phi_M$ to a point.
+Therefore, since $\phi_M$ is non-degenerate, there must be an element $E_1$ such that $H$ has no basepoints on $C^{E_1}$, and $\phi_M$ maps it isomorphically onto a line $\ell_1$.